Non-Toxic Natural Oils That Can Be Used as Sunscreen

-Used in the East for cooking (a lot of Asian dishes are prepared with soy oil), this oil has also been confirmed to contain great properties for protecting the skin from sun.
+Used in the East for cooking (a lot of Asian dishes are prepared with soy oil), this oil also contains great properties for protecting the skin from the sun.
 Just a few drops are sufficient for shielding the sun from UV rays.
-It also softens skin and is has virtually no odor.
+It also softens skin and it has virtually no odor.

-This is the much-loved and indispensable oil, which of course, couldn’t be left off this list.
-I’m sure you already know one thousand and one properties, both of internal and external usage.
+This is the much-loved and indispensable oil, which of course, made this list.
+I’m sure you already know its one thousand and one properties, both internal and external usage.

-But you may not have known that it also softens skin, protects against sun damage, and provides a great deal of antioxidants for treating burns.
+But you may not know that it also softens skin, protects against sun damage, and provides plenty of antioxidants for treating burns.

 Jojoba is commonly used in beauty treatments, like shampoo and soap, for example.
 It is great for treating flaking or dry skin.
 It moisturizes and protects against the sun, but be careful because this oil is not great at protecting against UV rays.
-It can be useful, however, if combined with another cream.
+However, if we combine it with another cream, it becomes more useful.

 This oil is rich in vitamin E and minerals, including potassium and phosphorus.
 It is the excellent homemade sunscreen for Australian beaches.
 Macadamia essential oil can be found in whole food stores.